-Assistant Professor, Department of Landscape Architecture, College of Design, Construction and Planning resource management in the context of rapidly urbanizing developing countries inform her research, teaching and practice.
+Alpa Nawre is Assistant Professor in the Department of Landscape Architecture at University of Florida, and Partner at her design practice, Alpa Nawre Design.
+Issues pertinent to the design of water infrastructure and resource management in the context of rapidly urbanizing developing countries inform her research, teaching and practice.
 Her writings have been published as books chapters and in journals such as Landscape Journal, Journal of Landscape Architecture, India and JoLA.
 Alpa holds a Master in Urban Design from Harvard University's Graduate School of Design, a Master in Landscape Architecture from Louisiana State University, and a Bachelor in Architecture from NIT, Raipur, India.
 She is a recipient of the Council of Educators in Landscape Architecture Award for Excellence in Design Studio Teaching, the Dumbarton Oaks Mellon Fellowship in Urban Landscape Studies, and a Landscape Architecture Foundation Fellowship for Innovation and Leadership.
 Alpa has worked internationally in design offices in India, US, UAE and Switzerland.
 She serves on the Alumni Council of LSU's School of Landscape Architecture, and the Alumni Council of Harvard University's Graduate School of Design.